bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

     package.cpath = 'utils/lua_clib/?.so'
 end

--- adjust the require search paths to your needs local lua_path = './?.lua;./?/init.lua;utils/moonscript/?/init.lua;'
+-- Adjust the require search paths to your needs. local lua_path = './?.lua;./?/init.lua;utils/moonscript/?/init.lua;'
 lovr.filesystem.setRequirePath(lua_path)

 -- Moonscript must be located at utils.
 Check for utils/moonscript/moonscript/init.lua.
 -- The LPeg library is to be located at:
--- linux:    utils/lua_clib/lpeg.so
+-- Linux:    utils/lua_clib/lpeg.so
--- windows:  utils\lua_clib\lpeg.dll
+-- Windows:  utils\lua_clib\lpeg.dll
--- macOS:    utils/lua_clib/lpeg.so
+-- MacOS:    utils/lua_clib/lpeg.so
 -- fuse mode:
--- linux and windows: beside the fused binary or in the save directory top-level.
+-- Linux and Windows: Beside the fused binary or in the save directory top-level.
--- macOS: in the save directory top-level
+-- MacOS: In the save directory top-level

 -- Moonscript rewrites and sets its require paths from package.path when first required.
--- If you want to alter it afterwards redefine package.moon_path. package.path = lua_path
+-- If you want to alter it afterwards redefine package.moonpath. package.path = lua_path
 local moonscript = require'moonscript'
 -- Disable the conventional lua require path for easier testing if fuse mode works.